NCAA men's basketball: Duke-North Carolina III and time to dance

 The Mountain West conference could turn into a three-bid league if the Utah State Aggies or Nevada Wolf Pack fails to win the tournament title.
 Something that could have never been imagined when conference play began.

 Nevada should be a lock to get in, no matter the outcome of the tournament.
-Utah State should be in as well, thanks to a victory over St. Mary's earlier this season and a 26-6 record.
+Utah State should be in as well, thanks to a victory over Saint Mary's earlier this season and a 26-6 record.
 Both the Wolf Pack and the Aggies won their quarterfinal games in the MW tourney.

 Keep an eye on the SEC as well.
 Florida may have just sneaked into the tournament thanks to a last-second victory over the top-seeded LSU Tigers in the SEC tournament.
 The winner of a possible semifinal game between Tennessee and Kentucky will likely determine who lands a no. 1 seed in the NCAA tournament.